kaydil/proot/README.md

 PRoot
 =====
 It is a clone of the Termux version of PRoot with some additional adaptations for Android deployment.

+* Relocation does not require to set `PROOT_LOADER`/`PROOT_LOADER_32` variables and these variables can be relative to the `proot` binary location and resolved as `<proot_location>/../$PROOT_LOADER`.

+* --tcsetsf2tcsets option as long as TCSETSF is forbidden in Android.
+And substitution with TCSETS can be a workaround. `tcsetattr(TCSAFLUSH, ...)` => `tcsetattr(TCSANOW, ...)` in other words.